Kwan-Liu Ma (馬匡六)

 for Visualization.

-His research spans the fields of visualization, computer graphics, human computer interaction,
+His research spans the fields of visualization, AI \& ML, computer graphics, human computer interaction, and high-performance computing.

 Professor Ma received his PhD in computer science from the University of Utah